elisiariocouto/mitsubishi-aircon-homeassistant/README.md

 ## Usage

-Install [ESPHome](https://esphome.io), create a `secrets.yaml` based on the example, connect your ESP MCU and run:
+Install [ESPHome](https://esphome.io), create a `secrets.yaml` and a configuration file based on the examples, connect your ESP MCU and run:

 ```console
 esphome upload ac-bedroom.yaml